Courses

 Film Studies majors choose their courses from a variety of different departments and programs around the University, such as Art and Art HistoryClassical Studies, EnglishJournalismLatin American, Latino, and Iberian StudiesLanguages, Literatures and Cultures, and Music.
 The range of courses available provides students the opportunity to construct a program of study that matches their particular interests.

-Courses in other departments that count for the Film Studies major/minor are Course groupings.
-Please reference the Film Studies Course Pathway and Checklist.
+Courses in other departments that count for the Film Studies major/minor are Course groupings

 The following courses are specific to the Film Studies Program: